xurion/ffxi-empy-pop-tracker/README.md

 ![Example of Cirein-croin tracking](readme/demo.png) ![All KIs obtained](readme/demo-full.png)

-Originally developed to track Abyssea Empyrean weapon NMs, hence then name.
+Originally developed to track Abyssea Empyrean weapon NMs, hence the name.
 Key items are identified by the Zhe (Ж) character.
 Treasure pool counts for pop items are listed in amber after the item in the format of [3] (assuming 3 of that item in the pool).

 ## Load